Watch a recording of the solidarity Iftar held on 4 May 2020

 China must stop its brutal repression of Uyghur Muslims

-Today marks 71st anniversary of the signing of the UN Convention against Genocide and World Genocide Day, established by the UN, to commemorate and honour the victims of genocides and call for the prevention of the crime.
-Central to the prevention of genocide is the establishment and protection of human rights, the legacies of our […]
+Today marks 71st anniversary of the signing of the UN Convention against Genocide and World Genocide Day, established by the UN, to commemorate and honour the victims of genocides and […]

 Key questions to put to anyone asking for your vote on 12 December